Best Value Gold Britannia 1oz

-Like the Krugerrand (and indeed the Sovereign), the Gold Britannia was first minted in 22 carat gold which offers a more resilient and hardy finish.
-The Mint updated this from 2013 onwards as they ramped up the marketing and distribution efforts into the lucrative Asian market, who only buy 24 carat gold.
+Like the Krugerrand (and indeed the Sovereign), the Gold Britannia was first minted in 22-carat gold which offers a more resilient and hardy finish.
+The Mint updated this from 2013 onwards as they ramped up the marketing and distribution efforts into the lucrative Asian market, which only buy 24-carat gold.
 Issued with a face value of £100, it represents the largest legal tender value of any UK coin.
-Smaller denominations followed suit like the Half Britannia, Quarter ounce, and tenth ounce.
-In 1997, the Royal Mint launched the Silver Britannia coin to capitalise on the ever-growing silver investment market.
+Smaller denominations followed suits like the Half Britannia, Quarter ounce, and tenth ounce.
+In 1997, the Royal Mint delighted silver coin investors with the launch of the Silver Britannia coin to capitalise on the ever-growing silver investment market.

 Britannia, the changing face of Britain video